 From a evolutionary-developmental perspective, it makes sense that faith would be encouraged.
 In many ways, unwavering trust of the primary caregiver is adaptive for young children.
 This sort of faith (i.e., complete trust on the caregiver regardless of whether it is warranted) helps to create a bond and facilitates survival.

 As we move beyond the parent-child bond, we see religious belief conferring many benefits early in human history.
 It provided a means of grouping beyond the family structure, the appearance of shared morality, comfort, explanations for what are now recognized (at least by the reality-based community) as natural phenomena.

 Raising children in early faith traditions was likely accomplished through indoctrination rather than education.
 We see this even today in fundamentalist communities.
 Asking questions was discouraged, as faith was not to be challenged.
 Those who maintained steady faith in the face of challenges were rewarded and admired.
 They became teaching models, and the lesson grew to include the notion that true faith requires challenge and perseverance.

 As we enter the modern era, we find that faith is inextricably associated with challenge, hardship, and despair.
 We hear about the "trials and tribulations" of the faithful, and the message is quite clear: faith is difficult.

-But is faith really that difficult?
-Why is faith still considered a virtue today?
-Why is it something to value in our modern world?
-These are the questions I will address in the second part of this series.
-Stay tuned.
+But is faith really that difficult for those subjected to religious indoctrination?
+And why is faith still considered a virtue today when it seems to provide so little of value in our modern world?
+These are some of the questions I will address in the second part of this series.